GHop95/CS361-software1-project-winter-2025/microservice_a/v1/README.md

 2. TO ENTER "Create new user Mode",
 - Write "--2--" to the pipe textfile "pipe_profiles.txt"
-- profiles.py will then write "--create_username--" to the pipe, signifing it is ready to receive a new username.
+- profiles.py will then write "--create_username--" to the pipe, signifying it is ready to receive a new username.
 - Write the desired new Username to the pipe, and profiles.py will then read it.
-- If that username does not exist in the array of users, profiles.py will write "--create_password--" to the pipe, signifing it is ready to receive the new Password.
+- If that username does not exist in the array of users, profiles.py will write "--create_password--" to the pipe, signifying it is ready to receive the new Password.
 - Write the new Password to the pipe, and profiles.py will then read it.
 - profiles.py will then add a new user containing the new username and password to its collection.
 - If it is successful, it will write "--success-create--" to the pipe.